 If applying for the program under the tuition option, students pay yearly tuition which have monthly payment plans with the College.
 All costs associated with the program are covered in the tuition, with the exception of personal spending money.
 Call today to find out more information about private tuition and payment plan options!

 We do not have a required specific age for student applications.
 Students readiness for this program varies from student to student.
 We suggest all students apply for the program one year prior to their desired start date, the program begins in August.
-Students do however need to finish High School prior to entering.
+Students do not need to finish High School prior to entering, but do need to be at least 18 if they are going to utilize school district funding for the tuition.
 We will work with families and school districts who are looking to receive funding from their district for tuition assistance.

 Students should begin by attending a tour one year prior to applying.
 The application process takes approximately one year and works on rolling admissions.
 The program is competitive.
-To begin, contact our Admissions Coordinator, Colleen Dergosits.
+To begin, contact our Senior Admissions Coordinator, Kristin McInerney.

 The College Experience offers a housing option which is fully accessible!
 All students must be independent with their activities of daily living.